Papakura

 Variable Depth to Greywacke Basement

-Underlying Papakura's volcanic clay deposits is Mesozoic greywacke that weathers to soft sandy clay up to 20 metres deep.
-The depth to competent bearing material varies significantly across the area, making geotechnical investigation essential for foundation design on larger projects.
+Below the volcanic clay, Mesozoic greywacke weathers to soft sandy clay up to 20 metres deep, with the depth to competent bearing material varying considerably across the area.
+That variability is why geotechnical investigation matters on larger projects.
+Assuming ground conditions based on what nearby sites encountered can lead you badly wrong.

 Pahurehure Inlet Coastal Conditions